Blocking and Managing Email Spam

 Graphic Email Links

-Remove all visible email hyperlinks from all your website pages and replace them with a graphic of your email ID or simply type out your email in text as yourname (at) domain.com.
-Using this method, you are assuming your website visitors will recognize that they need to remember and manually type out your email replacing (at) with @.
-By removing all the email links in your website pages it’s highly unlikely that spam-robots will find and detect your email ID.
+Remove all visible email hyperlinks from all your website pages and replace them with a graphic of your email ID, or simply type out your email in the text as your name (at) domain.com.
+Using this method, you assume your website visitors will recognize that they need to remember and manually type out your email, replacing (at) with @.
+By removing all the email links on your website pages, it’s doubtful that spam robots will find and detect your email ID.

 Advantage: Cuts down on some spam (not all, but some).

-Disadvantage: Makes it difficult for someone to quickly send you an email (when you remove the email hyperlink.
+Disadvantage: It makes it difficult for someone to quickly send you an email (when you remove the email hyperlink.
 This may also make the potential sender think your email link is broken).

 Email Form Security Scripts – CAPTCHA

 You can have a developer install security scripts on all web forms.
-This type of system requires a user to enter a random code in ANY web form before they hit the submit button.
+This system requires a user to enter a random code in ANY web form before they hit the submit button.

 Advantage: Cuts down on most spam (not all, but most).

 Disadvantage: Doing this makes it a little more difficult for someone filling out your web-based form.
-The less you require a person to do in order to contact you, the better.
+The less you require a person to do to contact you, the better.
 See example below:

-There are now newer versions of form security available from Google called Google reCAPTCHA.
+Now, newer versions of form security are available from Google called Google reCAPTCHA.

 Email Filter

-Ask your website hosting or email provider if they have a email spam filter.
+Ask your website hosting or email provider if they have an email spam filter.

 Advantage: Cuts down on some spam. (not all, but some).